 In 1996, it was donated to the Iowa Railroad Historical Society.

-Now painted and numbered for the Minneapolis & St. Louis, 244 is one of the locomotives used to power our Monday through Friday, and Sunday excursion trains to Fraser.
+Now painted and numbered for the Minneapolis & St. Louis, 244 is one of the locomotives used to power our Fraser Excursion trains.

 The 1003 was purchased from the Chicago & North Western Railway in March of 1986.
-Also included in the purchase was TR2B 1103, but more on that in a moment.
+Also included in the purchase was TR2B 1103.

 1003 was released from EMD’s factory in March of 1942, with the serial number 1553.
 It first saw service on the Canadian National Railway’s subsidiary Grand Trunk Western as number 7914.
 In the early 1970’s the Grand Trunk Western retired the locomotive, and it went to Precision National Corporation in Mount Vernon, Illinois, a company which sold and rebuilt used equipment.
 In 1973, the unit was sold to the Chicago and North Western Railway.
 In March of 1986, the Chicago and North Western sold the 1003 to the Boone & Scenic Valley Railroad.